hashicorp/terraform-website/content/source/docs/extend/resources/index.html.md

 page_title: "Resources - Guides"
 sidebar_current: "docs-extend-resources"
 description: |-
   Resources are a key component to provider development.
-This guide covers using advanced resource APIs.
+Learn to use advanced resource APIs.
 ---

 # Resources